TEAR-ERC/tandem-egu21/seas.markdown

 ---

-SEAS models capture the entire earthquake cycle, i.e. tectonic loading, nucleation, rupture, and afterslip, within one physical model.
+SEAS models capture the entire earthquake cycle, i.e. tectonic loading, nucleation, rupture, and afterslip, within one physical model {% cite erickson2020 %}.
 A fault is idealized as an infinitesimally thin fault surface embedded in linear elastic media, and on-fault behaviour is described via laboratory-derived rate and state friction laws.
 Friction couples the slip $$S$$, normal stress $$\sigma_n$$, and shear